-As indicated in [10], the node availability in progressive routing is relative when the source and destination changes their relative locations.
-Existing methods (e.g., [15]) ignore such a fact and require the information to be reconstituted for each source and destination pair.
-Many of them (e.g., [2], [5], [6], [7]) lack the accuracy to describe those nodes whose succeeding progressive routings are all blocked by stuck nodes.
-They allow the routing to enter such an unsafe area even when the option for a progressive path still exists in other directions, forcing the routing to take unnecessary detours.
+As indicated in [8], the node availability in progressive routing is relative when the source and destination changes their relative locations.
+Existing methods ignore such a fact and require the information to be reconstituted for each source and destination pair.
+Many of them (e.g., [2, 4, 5, 6]) lack the accuracy to describe those nodes whose succeeding progressive routings are all blocked by stuck nodes.
+They allow the routing to enter such an unsafe area even when the progressive path still exists, forcing the routing to take unnecessary detours.
 The effectiveness of information and the delay of re-construction will make existing methods less applicable, in both proactive and reactive models.

-By adopting the geographic greedy forwarding (GF) that is limited within the request zone in LAR scheme 1 in [12] (also called LF routing), a proactive model presented in [10] achieves a balanced point of tradeoff between the structure regularity of the capability of progressive routing and the routing flexibility.
+By adopting the geographic greedy forwarding (GF) that is limited within the request zone in LAR scheme 1 in [10] (also called LF routing), a proactive model presented in [8] achieves a balanced point of tradeoff between the structure regularity of the capability of progressive routing and the routing flexibility.
 A boolean value stored at each node indicates whether such a node can safely be used in progressive LF routings.
 However, the calculation relies on a stable, ideal network topology where the link never changes its available status and only the deployment hole is considered under the well-known unit-disc-graphs (UDG) communication model.
 The flip-flop of a link status in any realistic model will affect the calculation of such statuses and make them unstable.
-The use of lossy links [4] increases the complexity of the forwarding at each node and makes those existing methods more difficult to precisely catch the diverse capability of a node in the description of topological evolution.
+The use of lossy links [3] increases the complexity of the forwarding at each node and makes those existing methods more difficult to precisely catch the diverse capability of a node in the description of topological evolution.
 A more accurate description of dynamic variation is required so that its construction can remain relatively stable and does not rely on any single neighbor connection.

-GMS [11] provides a reactive solution by looking ahead for the node statuses within a distance of k-hops.
+GMS [9] provides a reactive solution by looking ahead for the node statuses within a distance of k-hops.
 It requires a probing process.
 GMS cannot achieve global optimization until k is set as the diameter of the networks.
 Under the realistic communication model, each node will have too many neighbors due to its possible connection to all the nodes in the entire network.
 Therefore, a more scalable, effective model in which the information construction can be controlled in a limited area, is required for a practical routing solution.
-Note that our goal is to achieve global optimization of the entire path, not just the reachability, which can be easily achieved by multiple localized phases [16].
+Note that our goal is to achieve global optimization of the entire path, not just the reachability.